zama-ai/concrete-ml/docs/getting-started/concepts.md

 ## Lifecycle of a Concrete ML model

+Concrete ML models can be trained on clear or encrypted data, then deployed to predict on encrypted inputs.
+During deployment data pre-processing can be done on encrypted data.
+Therefore, data can be encrypted during the entire lifecycle of the machine learning model, with some limitations.

 ### I. Model development

-1. **training:** A model is trained using plaintext, non-encrypted, training data.
+1. **training:** A model is trained either using plaintext, non-encrypted, training data, or encrypted training data.
 1. **quantization:** The model is converted into an integer equivalent using quantization.
 Concrete ML performs this step either during training (Quantization Aware Training) or after training (Post-training Quantization), depending on model type.
 Quantization converts inputs, model weights, and all intermediate values of the inference computation to integers.
 More information is available [here](../explanations/quantization.md).
 1. **simulation:** Testing FHE models on very large data-sets can take a long time.
 Furthermore, not all models are compatible with FHE constraints out of the box.
 Simulation allows you to execute a model that was quantized, to measure the accuracy it would have in FHE, but also to determine the modifications required to make it FHE compatible.
 Simulation is described in more detail [here](../explanations/compilation.md#fhe-simulation).
 1. **compilation:** Once the model is quantized, simulation can confirm it has good accuracy in FHE.
 The model then needs to be compiled using Concrete's FHE Compiler to produce an equivalent FHE circuit.
 This circuit is represented as an MLIR program consisting of low level cryptographic operations.
 You can read more about FHE compilation [here](../explanations/compilation.md), MLIR [here](https://mlir.llvm.org/), and about the low-level Concrete library [here](https://docs.zama.ai/concrete-core).